FOREX-Euro sinks to 4-month low vs dollar on Cyprus, Italy woes

 By Julie Haviv

-NEW YORK, March 27 (Reuters) - The euro skidded to its lowest level against the U.S. dollar in four months on Wednesday, weighed by a weak Italian bond auction and concerns that Cyprus' recent rescue deal could serve as an archetype for future bailouts in the region.
+NEW YORK, March 27 (Reuters) - The euro skidded to its lowest level against the U.S. dollar in over four months on Wednesday, weighed by a weak Italian bond auction and concerns that Cyprus' recent rescue deal could serve as an archetype for future bailouts in the region.

 Italy paid more to borrow over five years than it has since October as lack of progress in forming a new government and worries about Cyprus' bailout hurt demand.